-An annual national conference was held where the service managers throughout the UK could share learning and experiences, and contribute to service improvements to help ensure best practice.
+An annual national conference was held where the service managers could share learning and experiences, and contribute to service improvements to help ensure best practice.

 What needs to improve

 Although the service encouraged feedback from patients to help improve the service, there was no process for feeding back these improvements to patients (recommendation a).